treeverse/lakeFS/docs/howto/deploy/aws.md

 title: AWS
 grand_parent: How-To
 parent: Install lakeFS
-description: This section will guide you through deploying and setting up a production-suitable lakeFS environment on AWS
+description: How to deploy and set up a production-suitable lakeFS environment on AWS
 redirect_from:
    - /deploying-aws/index.html
    - /deploying-aws/install.html